 For the connecting bracket, another block of aluminum approximately 5-1/4″ x 2-3/4″ x 1-1/2″ thick was CNC milled, then the excess 1/2″ plate used to hold the piece being milled was taken off, and edges were filleted to 100 mils.
 A 1/2″-20 hole was drilled and tapped to receive a connecting rod, and a 3/8″ hole was added for the tooling ball.
 Finally, a #10-32 set screw socket was drilled and tapped for holding the tooling ball.

 After initial assembly, the receiver was mounted onto the left handlebar.
 To adapt the angle bracket to my prosthetic, an old hook was stripped for its 1/2″-20 collar for inserting into the locking socket on the prosthetic.
 A 1′ length of 1/2″-20 stock was cut down appropriately, and a couple nuts were used to secure this piece rotationally to the bracket and the locking collar.

 - No wrist locking: Before, in using a hook, there was some side-to-side movement restriction which allowed riding with just the hook.
-Now, it seems that to take my right hand off the handlebar, it’s about as great control as riding with no hands.
+Now, it seems that to take my right hand off the handlebar, there is only slightly more control compare to riding with no hands.

 - 1.5-to-3lb ball-nosed spring plungers are the minimum force.
-Having six of them does lock down the tooling ball nicely, but it could be more secure.
-I’ll be ordering the 2-5lb version of these, and even then they could be tighter.
+Having six of them does lock down the tooling ball nicely, until hitting a pothole.
+I installed the 2-5lb version of these, and even then they could be tighter.

 - No grabber action.
 A hook is great for being able to be controlled.
 This device can’t be used to hold anything, and the cable from the prosthetic isn’t doing anything useful while this contraption is in use.